Harald-U/docker-101/workshop/lab6.md

 MYSQL_DATABASE: todos
 ```

 Notice that MYSQL_PASSWORD and MYSQL_ROOT_PASSWORD as well as MYSQL_DB and MYSQL_DATABASE are duplicates.
-We could shorten the .env to:
+We can shorten the .env to:

 ```
 MYSQL_HOST: mysql